 CITY BREAK TRAVEL INSURANCE

-Do you have travel insurance for your city break trip yet?
-Remember, even if you live in Europe and you’re going on a European trip, you still need insurance!
-I am covered by World Nomad’s who I recommend, they offer great customer service, a range of polices and were designed by travellers for travellers!
+First up, do you have travel insurance for your city break trip yet?
+Remember, even if you live in the UK & Europe and you’re going on a European trip outside of your country, you still need insurance!
+I am covered by World Nomad’s who I recommend, they offer great customer service, a range of policies and were designed by travellers for travellers!

 Get a free quote from them here while you think about it: